Bachelor of Applied Arts: Usage

 In the past in Canada a (BAA) Bachelor of Applied Arts was slotted into fields that were both technical and creative in nature, or did not fit any of the traditional curricula of a classic structure of a "humanities" style degree.
-In Canada the term originated with Ryerson University in Ontario and prior to the late 1990s most of the degrees were B.A.A., as opposed to a B.A.
+In Canada the term originated with Ryerson University (now Toronto Metropolitan University) in Ontario and prior to the late 1990s most of the degrees were B.A.A., as opposed to a B.A.
 Ryerson changed to the traditional degree naming after the end of the 1990s.

 At Ryerson programs were considered more professional in nature compared to other universities and offered theory classes along with practical applications, or at times combined in one class.
 There was also an outside program Liberal Studies - Humanities (breath) component for each program of study.
 Well known programs at Ryerson that used the B.A.A designation included Radio and Television Arts, Media, Journalism, Film and Photography, Theatre, Fashion Design and Merchandising, and Interior Design.

 In the early 2000s some Community colleges in Ontario were granted the ability to grant degrees and the B.A.A was adopted as the degree designation.
 The B.A.A designation is now used for all Degrees at Community Colleges in Ontario, but the Liberal Arts or Humanities component of the degree is not as strong compared to programs at universities due to funding and the difference in Policies for Colleges and Universities.